roryharder/roryharder.github.io/index.md

 # About Me

 My name is <b>Rory Harder</b>.
-I completed my PhD in philosophy at the University of Toronto in early 2022, and since the fall of that year I have been teaching at the University of Toronto Scarborough.
+In September 2023, I begin a two year IRC-funded postdoctoral fellowship at University College Dublin.
+I completed my PhD in philosophy at the University of Toronto in 2022.

 To the right is a picture of me atop a mountain in Poland!